pvbouwel/amazon-redshift-utils/src/UnloadCopyUtility/README.md

 ## Encryption

-The Unload/Copy utility uses the AWS Key Management Servce to encrypt all data that is staged onto S3.
+The Unload/Copy Utility instructs Redshift to use client-side encryption with a customer-managed key (CSE-CMK).
+For this a 256-bit AES key is used for unloading the data in a secure manner to S3 and then used again by the target cluster to decrypt files from S3 and load them.
+At no time is this key persisted to disk, it is lost when the program terminates.
+In order to get this customer-managed key the utility provides 2 possibilities:

+### Use KMS to generate a temporary client key

 A Customer Master Key is created with the ```createKmsKey.sh``` script, and an alias to this key named 'alias/RedshiftUnloadCopyUtility' is used for all references.
-The Unload/Copy utility then generates an AES_256 Master Symmetric Key which is used to encrypt data on S3, and then used by the target cluster to decrypt files from S3 on load.
-At no time is this key persisted to disk, and is lost when the program terminates.
+The Unload/Copy utility then gets an AES_256 Master Symmetric Key from KMS which is used to encrypt data on S3,

+### Use Python module to generate a temporary client key

+If you have an version of Python that is older than `3.6` then you will need to install pycrypto, this can be done using `pip install pycrypto`.
+For newer versions of Python the secrets module will be used.

+:information_source: In order to have Python do this the configuration file should have `"kmsGeneratedKey": "True"` in the `"s3Staging"` section.

 ## Data Staging Format

 Data is stored on Amazon S3 at the configured location as AES 256 encrypted CSV files, gzipped for efficiency.
 The delimiter is carat '^'.
-We also add the following options on UNLOAD/COPY fto ensure effective and accurate migration of data between systems:
+We also add the following options on UNLOAD/COPY to ensure effective and accurate migration of data between systems:

 ```
 ADDQUOTES